mathiasertl/django-ca/docs/source/settings.rst

                }
           }
       }

-   .. versionchanged:: 1.25.0

-      Support for specifying custom signature hash algorithms in the configuration was removed.

    The hash algorithm used for signing the CRL will be the one used for signing the certificate authority itself.